 That means that you need to incorporate the techniques used by your speech therapist into your everyday life to see the results you want.
 If you have a speech therapist, ask him or her to teach you what they are doing so you can carry over strategies during the week.
 A good therapist should be thrilled that you want to learn!

 Lunch Time Example: “Here’s the peas.
 I’m putting peas on your plate.
-Plate goes on your tray.
+The plate goes on your tray.
 It’s time to eat!”

-Bath Time Example: “Mommy’s wetting your hair.
+Bath Time Example: “Pour water.
 Soap on.
-Rinse out the soap.
+Rinse off the soap.
 All done!”

-(Looking for more ways to increase language development in during bath time?
+(Looking for more ways to increase language development during bath time?
 Check out this article.)

 Example: “Oh you have a car!
 It’s a blue car.
 Push the car.
 Vrrooom.
 The car went fast!”

 Things to keep in mind when you are using self-talk and parallel talk:

 - Narrate activities that are interesting to your child in that moment.
 If she is looking around and thinking about something else, then save your breath.
 This is a “child-directed” activity, which means you’re not forcing your agenda on her.

 - Self-talk for short bursts of time throughout the day – don’t self-talk constantly or you’ll just sound like the parent from the Muppet Babies (wha wah wah wha) to your child.
 Again, watch your child and if she is interested in something, tell her about it!